 Although the Study Area does occur within the 'know/likely to occur extent' of the species distribution map, the species was recently found to be regionally extinct (Noske 2021).
 Potential habitat is unlikely to become suitable in the future given the ephemeral nature of watercourses on-the wind farm site and in the adjacent landscape.
-Within the road corridor this habitat is unlikely to become suitable in the future given the adjacent land scape.
-Within the road corridor this habitat is unlikely to become suitable in the future given that adjacent land is well established cropping and agricultural land and large tracts of vegetation surrounding the corridor are unlikely to develop.
+Within the road corridor this habitat is unlikely to become suitable in the future given that adjacent land set established cropping and agricultural land and large tracts of vegetation surrounding the corridor are unlikely to develop.